fullstack-build/tslog/README.md

 * **Named Logger:** Logger can be named (e.g. useful for packages/modules and monorepos)
 * **Highly configurable:** All settings can be changed through a typed object, also during run time (e.g. log level)
 * **Adjust settings at runtime** Change settings at runtime with immediate impact (e.g. log level)
-* **Child Logger with inheritance** Powerful child loggers with settings inheritance, also at runtime.
+* **Child Logger with inheritance** Powerful child loggers with settings inheritance, also at runtime
-* **RequestId:** Group logs that follow a Request and follow them all the way down the promise chain.
+* **RequestId:** Group logs originated from a request and follow them all the way down the promise chain
-* **Secrets masking:** Prevent passwords and secrets for sneaking into log files by masking them.
+* **Secrets masking:** Prevent passwords and secrets from sneaking into log files by masking them
 * **Short paths:** Paths are relative to the root of the application folder
-* **Prefixes:** Prefix log messages and bequeath prefixes to child loggers.
+* **Prefixes:** Prefix log messages and bequeath prefixes to child loggers
-* **Types:** Display type information.
+* **Types:** Display type information
 * **Runtime-agnostic:** Works with `ts-node`, `ts-node-dev`, as well as compiled down to JavaScript
 * **Optionally overwrite `console`:** Catch `console.log` etc. that would otherwise be hard to find
 * **Tested:** 100% code coverage, CI